Firuzkuh: Population

+Overview

-It is located northeast of Tehran, in the middle of Alborz Mountains.
-Previously, it was part of Mazandaran Province.
+It is northeast of Tehran, in the middle of Alborz Mountains.
+Previously, it was part of Mazandaran province.

 The city has a relatively cool and windy climate.
 It has some natural attractions and is famous for them, including Tange Vashi, Boornic Cave, Roodafshan Cave, Village Gadook, and the sight-seeing of villages like Varse-Kharan, Zarrin Dasht, Darreh-Deh, and Kaveh Deh.

 Firuzkuh is rich in historical heritage and some of the most ancient objects in Tehran Province have been found there.
 Among its villages, Darreh-Deh contains the most ancient places.
 During the reign of Timur, Ruy González de Clavijo praised the town's concentric citadel and suggested that it could resist any assault.
 Nearby castles belonged to the Nizari Ismaili state.
 Veresk Bridge lies on the road north of Firuzkuh.

 Climate

 Firuzkuh has a cold semi-arid climate (Köppen BSk).